18th Century Masks

 Moretta and similar full-face black masks

 These black masks seem to be the descendants of the vizards and invisories of the 16th-17th centuries.
+This is also noted in the Galerie des Modes in 1779:

 Henrietta Hobart, The Hon.
 Mrs Howard, later Countess of Suffolk by Thomas Gibson, c.
 1720